 But for some, it’s also all about the food.
 Am I right?

 Travel is a treat for all your senses, and my trips to Europe have always been ‘What can I see’, ‘What can I do?’ and then ultimately ‘What can I eat?!’

 This dynamic coastal city won’t disappoint your taste buds.
 In between visits to the beach, siestas in the sun and hunting down Gaudi’s your mission should be to indulge in never-ending tapas (choose traditional potato dish Patata Bravas) and huge pans of paella.
 That’s an order!
 This vast town has oodles of restaurants so you won’t be short of choice.
 Head to the winding avenues of Barri Gotic, down to the beach front or amble along la Rambles and take your fancy.
 A jug of sangria or a large Estrella wouldn’t be a bad idea either, right?
 And for afters, should there be any room left, search out the churros and chocolate.
 Perfect!

 Berlin – Germany

 Berlin is Europe’s capital of all things street food.
-Its studenty, young atmosphere and its busy, on-the-go vibe is what demands for this quick and easy food to be cheap and cheerful.
+It’s studenty, young atmosphere and its busy, on-the-go vibe is what demands for this quick and easy food to be cheap and cheerful.
 Berlin is the creator of the Currywurst, and this rather simple take out option of sausage, tomato sauce and curry power heaped on top is one of those things that totally shouldn’t work but totally does.
 This city is also kebab capital of the world, yes – the Doner kebab was actually developed here in Berlin by Turkish settlers post World War 2 and is now commonly consumed – although more now by the crowds falling out of the clubs in the early hours, after they’ve had their taste of the famous Berlin nightlife.
-Also, don’t leave this city without grabbing a takeaway burger and chips at a former public toilet at Burgermeister.
+Also, don’t leave this city without grabbing a takeaway burger and chips in a former public toilet at Burgermeister.